 This guide supports college leadership teams and staff to make further education more accessible for blind and partially sighted students.Find out more about 'Making College Accessible'

-One year ago, our research revealed that further education (FE) colleges are failing in their compliance with website regulations and little focus on inclusion, accessibility and anticipatory adjustments.
+In 2021, our research revealed further education (FE) colleges were failing in their compliance with website regulations and delivering on inclusion, accessibility and anticipatory adjustments.
 This impacts how blind and partially sighted students can access information for their studies and about their college.

-A year on we commissioned All Able Ltd to follow up on where colleges are now.
-This time the research includes Specialist FE colleges.
+In 2022, we commissioned All Able Ltd to follow up on their initial research to see where colleges were one year on.
+This time the research included Specialist Further Education (FE) colleges.

 What we found

-The findings show small improvements.
-Headline results show almost a quarter of colleges now have a Good or Compliant accessibility statements on their websites (up by 8%).
+The findings showed small improvements.
+Headline results show almost a quarter of colleges now have a Good or Compliant accessibility statement on their website (up by 8%).
 And the number having poor quality, or no statements is down by 12%.
 But 63% of statements are still poor.

-Find out how your college fared on our accessibility online map.
+Find out how your college fared on our accessibility compliance map.

 What we are doing